Global Precipitation Measurement (GPM) Ground Validation

 The following informal tutorial is provided by the NASA Wallops Precipitation

 Research Facility as an example for users getting started with SIMBA:

 SIMBA References & Example Science Applications

-A thorough description of the SIMBA precipitation observation fusion
+Thorough descriptions of the SIMBA precipitation observation fusion

-framework is available in the following paper:
+framework are available in the following papers:

 Wingo, S. M., W. A. Petersen, P. N. Gatlin, C. S. Pabla, D. A. Marks, and

 D. B. Wolff, 2018: The System for Integrating Multi-platform data to Build